EXCLUSIVE-United Arab Emirates set to run Kabul airport in deal with Taliban, sources say

 A Qatari official had no immediate comment when contacted by Reuters.
 A Turkish official, speaking on condition of anonymity, confirmed talks with the Taliban had stopped "some time ago".

-There is little direct commercial benefit in the airport operations which pose significant security challenges, but Kabul airport would provide a key source of intelligence on movements in and out of the country, Western officials say.

-The UAE'S negotiations are part of a quiet but assertive effort by Abu Dhabi to expand longstanding ties with Afghanistan's rulers that has included government aid and diplomatic efforts in the months since the militants took power.
+The UAE'S efforts are part of a quiet but assertive push by Abu Dhabi to expand longstanding ties with the Taliban that have included government aid and diplomatic efforts in the months since the hardline militants took power in August.

 GULF RIVALRIES